Home for Global Students

 Cleaning and Restoration

-By collecting a security deposit, landlords have a safety net to cover unexpected costs when a tenant vacates the property, such as repairing damages or handling legal disputes.
+By collecting security deposits, landlords have a safety net to cover unexpected costs when a tenant vacates the property, such as repairing damages or handling legal disputes.
 It provides a cushion for the landlord to deal with the tenant’s exit.

 What Is a Usual Deposit Fee for an Apartment?

-Generally, states have no limit on the rental deposit landlords can charge tenants, and the typical security deposit for an apartment is usually equivalent to one month’s rent.
-However, it can vary depending on circumstances including the location, the state policies, and the tenant’s credit.
+Generally, states have no limit on the rental deposit landlords can charge tenants.
+The typical security deposit for an apartment is usually equivalent to one month’s rent.
+However, it can vary depending on circumstances, including the location, the state policies, and the tenant’s credit.

 When Do I Pay the Apartment Security Deposit?